🛒 Shop

 Common Symptoms

-• Glow plug warning light on or flashing
+• Glow plug light illuminated or flashing

-• White smoke on cold start
+• White smoke from cold

-• Rough idle until engine warms up
+• Lumpy running until the engine warms through

 • Engine management light on